 As stated previously, many of the principles and standards outlined in the Student Handbook are based on biblical principles and standards.
 So too is the University's student discipline process.
 The following philosophy and principles serve as a framework for the University of Mobile's student discipline process.
 In this process student's are viewed as valued individuals (Gen 1:26) and maturing adults not children (1 Cor 13:11).
 Disciplinary sanctioning is viewed as a teachable moment and an opportunity for redemption and restoration (Prov 5:23, Prov 12:1).
 To avoid discipline is actually more harmful to the individual in need of discipline (Ps 94:12, Prov 5:23, Prov 13:34, Prov 23:13).
 Discipline stings, but is healing and redemptive in purpose (Job 5:17-18).
 Discipline is best done in relationship (Prov 3:11).
 Discipline should be appropriate to the person and the circumstances (Eph 6:4).
 Discipline should be informed by holiness and grace (Ps 6:1, Eph 4:15).
 The person facilitating student discipline must first appeal to standards, expectations, and authority and only then ultimately to obedience to God (Rom 13:1-7).
-The person facilitating student discipline is complimentary to the gospel as a loving act of accountability that aims at redemption.
+The person facilitating student discipline must be familiar with grace (1 Cor 6:9-11).
+The person facilitating discipline is under authority (Rom 13:1).
+Ultimately, discipline is complimentary to the gospel as a loving act of accountability that aims at redemption.